-• the final assessment task can be re-assessed without attendance at any of the course's other learning activities and without points from the course's other assessment tasks accredited.
+• assessment task 1, 2 and 4 can be re-assessed without attendance at any of the course's other learning activities and without points from the course's other assessment tasks accredited.

 Students receiving a passing grade may not retake the final examination or complete a previously not completed assessment task to attain a higher grade.
 A passing grade may not be turned into a failing grade upon the request of a student.